electronut/ElectronutLabs-bluey/README.md

    2. Using a cheap programmer loaded with *Black Magic Probe* firmware.
 [Click here](blackmagic-prog.md) to learn about this option.

+### Powering Bluey

+You can power **bluey** in several ways:

+1. Using the 5V micro USB connector (which also gives you the option to print debug messages via UART).
+2. The + / -  power supply pins which can take regular 2.54 mm header pins,
+a JST connector for a 3.7 V LiPo battery, or a 3.5 mm terminal block.
+3. A CR2032 coin cell for low power applications.

+The sensors on bluey require a minimum of 2.7 Volts to function properly.
+Please note that the *maximum power supply to bluey is 6 Volts*.
+Do not exceed it!
+We also have reverse polarity protection on all power supplies, but better not to tempt fate. :-)

 ## What can you do with Bluey?

 You can use **bluey** for a wide range of projects.
 The BLE part is ideal for IoT